tezos/tezos/src/proto/bootstrap/docs/language.md

 ### Sequences

-Successive instructions can be grouped as a single one by grouping them inside braces, separated by semicolons.
+Successive expression can be grouped as a single sequence expression using braces delimiters and semicolon separators.

+    { expr1 ; expr2 ; expr3 ; expr4 }

+A sequence block can be split on several lines.
+In this situation, the whole block, including the closing brace, must be indented with respect to the first instruction.

+    { expr1 ; expr2
+      expr3 ; expr4 }

+Blocks can be passed as argument to a primitive.

+    PRIM arg1 arg2
+      { arg3_expr1 ; arg3_expr2
+        arg3_expr3 ; arg3_expr4 }

+### Conventions

+The concrete syntax follows the same lexical conventions as the
+specification: instructions are represented by uppercase identifiers, type constructors by lowercase identifiers, and constant constructors are Capitalised.

+Lists can be written in a single shot instead of a succession of `Cons`

+    (List 1 2 3) = (Cons 1 (Cons 2 (Cons 3 Nil)))

+All domain specific constants are strings with specific formats:

+  - `tez` amounts are written using the same notation as JSON schemas and the command line client: thousands are optionally separated by comas, and centiles, if present, must be prefixed by a period.
+     - in regexp form: `([0-9]{1,3}(,[0-9]{3})+)|[0-9]+(\.[0.9]{2})?`
+     - `"1234567"`      means 123456700 tez centiles
+     - `"1,234,567"`    means 123456700 tez centiles
+     - `"1234567.89"`   means 123456789 tez centiles
+     - `"1,234,567.00"` means 123456789 tez centiles
+     - `"1234,567"`     is invalid
+     - `"1,234,567."`   is invalid
+     - `"1,234,567.0"`  is invalid
+  - `timestamp`s are written using `RFC 339` notation.
+  - `contract`s are the raw strings returned by JSON RPCs or the command line interface and cannot be forged by hand so their format is of no interest here.
+  - `key`s are `Sha256` hashes of `ed25519` public keys encoded in
+    `base48` format with the following custom alphabet:
+    `"eXMNE9qvHPQDdcFx5J86rT7VRm2atAypGhgLfbS3CKjnksB4"`.
+  - `signature`s are `ed25519` signatures as a series of hex-encoded bytes.

 To prevent errors, control flow primitives that take instructions as parameters require sequences in the concrete syntax.

     IF { instr1_true ; instr2_true ; ... } { instr1_false ; instr2_false ; ... }